Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Transparency Logs are online services that maintain a tree data structure and provide access to it through the endpoints described below.
 Transparency Logs are generally only contacted by Site Operators.
-Site Operators regularly issue requests to the Transparency Log's endpoints to either obtain fresh proofs of inclusion for their certificates, or to monitor for mis-issuances affecting their domain names.
+Site Operators regularly issue requests to the Transparency Log's endpoints to either obtain fresh inclusion proofs for their certificates, or to monitor for mis-issuances affecting their properties.

 While a Transparency Log may be operated by a Certificate Authority, Transparency Logs SHOULD accept certificates issued by a broad set of the current widely-trusted Certificate Authorities.
-This ensures that, if one Transparency Log has an outage, there are several other Transparency Logs that Site Operators can fallback on for the purpose of fetching a fresh proof of inclusion.
+This ensures that, if one Transparency Log has an outage, there are several other Transparency Logs that Site Operators can failover to and fetch fresh inclusion proofs from.

 ## Structure